Transportability without positivity: a synthesis of statistical and simulation modeling: Application

 \subsection{Results}

-Results for g-computation and IPW estimators are presented in Figures \ref{fig1} and \ref{fig2}, respectively.
+Results are presented in Figures \ref{fig1} and \ref{fig2}, respectively.
 Here, the restricted target population and restricted covariate set approaches similarly overestimated the effectiveness of offering e-STI testing for the clinic population, as offering e-STI testing was more effective among men.
-The similar results were attributable to men and women having similar age distributions in the clinic population.
+The similar results were attributable to men and women having the same age distribution in the clinic population.
 For the model synthesis, results were dependent on the choice of simulation model parameters, as expected.
 When the simulation model assumed a strict null, the results were nearly identical to the restriction approaches.
-When the uncertain null distributions were used, results were less precise.
-However, e-STI testing remained beneficial.
-In the setting with accurate external knowledge, the synthesis approach gave a nearly identical point estimate to the full data approach, but with a larger estimated variance.
+With uncertain null distributions, results were less precise but e-STI testing remained beneficial.
+In the setting with accurate external knowledge, the synthesis approach gave a nearly identical point estimate to the full data approach, but with reduced precision.
+When the specified marginal and conditional parameters were reversed, results were similar to the accurate specification, likely due to marginal and conditional parameters being similar in this example (Table \ref{tab2}).
 In the setting with inaccurate knowledge, the synthesis approach over-estimated the effectiveness of e-STI testing.